Fort Lawton riot: Investigation

 The riot and lynching was front page news in Seattle, and became a major story across the United States.
-The United States Army sent a young prosecutor, Leon Jaworski of Houston, to conduct a two-month investigation.
+The United States Army sent a prosecutor, Leon Jaworski of Houston, to conduct a two-month investigation.
 During weeks of interrogations, Jaworski's investigators offered immunity to several soldiers who would agree to testify.
 Most refused, including Samuel Snow and Roy Montgomery.
 Five black soldiers agreed, however, to testify for the prosecution in exchange for immunity.
 Six decades later, all five were said to have had unrelated grudges against many of the men they accused.

 Most Italian prisoners-of-war were unable to identify a single black soldier, citing the darkness and confusion.
 Two, however, offered confident identifications of dozens of the Americans, and Jaworski used those two as his main witnesses.
 Decades later, a review of the case found that both had been previously identified as unreliable security risks by officers of the Military Intelligence Corps.

 As reports of the riot and lynching reached the Pentagon, General Elliot Cooke was sent to Seattle, charged with determining who, if anyone, had failed to prevent the riot and lynching.
 Cooke conducted an investigation before Jaworski had arrived.
 Cooke was not responsible for helping Jaworski with the criminal investigation, but Jaworski was given access to all of Cooke's interrogations and conclusions.

 In a classified report to Virgil L. Peterson, the Inspector General, Cooke concluded that the Fort Lawton commander had botched the initial criminal investigation, recommended Branson's demotion and/or reassignment, and ordered that Private Lomax be court-martialed for abandoning his post during the riot and lynching.

 Defense

 After weeks of investigation, Jaworski decided to charge 43 soldiers with rioting; all the suspects were African American and charged with a crime with a maximum penalty of life imprisonment.
-Three of the men – Luther Larkin (1921–1948), Arthur Hurks (1921–1991) and William Jones (1924–1992) – were also charged with first-degree murder.
+Three of the men – Luther Larkin (1921–1948), Arthur Hurks (1921–1991) and William Jones (1924–1992) – were also charged with premeditated murder.
 They faced a possible death sentence.
 This was the largest number of defendants in a single United States Army trial during World War II.

 The defendants were provided two lawyers to represent them, and they were given 10 days to prepare their cases.
 William T. Beeks, the lead defense attorney, later was appointed as a federal judge.
 He was assisted by Howard Noyd, a former football player from Iowa.

 Without much time, the defense lawyers decided to concentrate on trying to save their clients from the first-degree murder charges.